MohsenIT/swash-matching/README.md

 ## Matching Process
 Swash framework consists of two major phases:
-1. _Data modeling_: Names are transformed into a rich HIN (Heterogeneous Information Network).
+1. **Data modeling**: Names are transformed into a rich HIN (Heterogeneous Information Network).
+This phase is implemented using R language, which is publicly available on: https://github.com/MohsenIT/swash-data-modeling .
-2. _Matching_: This phase alternates between the blocking stage, which finds possible candidate names, and clustering stage, which clusters the candidates.
+2. **Matching**: This phase alternates between the blocking stage, which finds possible candidate names, and clustering stage, which clusters the candidates.
+This phase is implemented with Java, and it is available in [the current repository](https://github.com/MohsenIT/swash-matching).

 <p align="center">
   <img src="matching/src/main/resources/swash_phases.PNG" height="120">